 Objective 1.7 To enlist TWIA/TFPA staff for deployment in the case of a catastrophic incident.
 Description Develop and maintain a deployment plan Purpose To set expectations with current staff for possible needs outside of this building.
 Participants CAT Plan Update Team Action Plans CAT Plan Update Team Creates a plan to inform both Claims and non-Claims staff of the possibility of deployment in the case of a catastrophic incident.
 Prepares a formal list of Claims and non-Claims staff, willing to relocate to the incident area, every year.
 Maintains database listing volunteers for deployment.
 Identifies possible testing, training, and exercise opportunities Works with business units to ensure policies and procedures are in place to enable resources in the event of a deployment.
-Communications and Legislative Affairs Assists with communication of recruitment and activation for deployment Assist with identifying staff by role available for deployment.
+All Departments Assist with identifying staff by role available for deployment.
 Exhibits, or Related Documents Appendix D - Plan for Volunteer Enlisting for Catastrophe (CAT) Incident Response Deployment Additional Information Compliance Fulfills the need to model one, two, and four-in-100 year incidents, and the need to describe pre- and post-incident processes as per Texas Insurance Code 2210.455.
 QA or Testing